GDBDG/texmf/README.md

 * some parameters for the document : in ```parametres.tex```.
 I do not give an exhaustive list of them, because if you need to change them (and able to do it), you should be able to understand the file itself.
 * options for the section appearence : this class provide 3 options for the apparence of the sections names.
 It is all specified in ```tex/section.tex```.
 Unless you want to add a setting, or modify the settings, you don't need to understand this file, and in that case, the file is enought explicit.

+***
+## The different extensions
+* .aux : contains data for cross references (for LaTeX and BibTeX)
+* .bbl : produced by BibTeX, used by LaTeX for the next compilation (contains bibliographie sources)
+* .blg : BibTeX logs
+* .bst : for BibTeX
+* .brf : for back references (I don't know what it is)
+* .dtx : documented source file, generate latex package
+* .fdb_latexmk
+* fls
+* log
+* lof : list of figure
+* out
+* toc : for the table of content
+* synctex.gz